Skip links

 • Separate proposals ‘quick fixes’ to the existing e-commerce VAT rules and processes have been moved back or into the 2028 EU Customs reforms.

-• The EC will adopt special measures to prevent VAT fraud around IOSS identification numbers.
+• The EC may adopt special measures to prevent VAT fraud around IOSS identification numbers.
 Including linking an IOSS ID to the import consignment number.

 January 2026 – minor modifications to the 2021 e-commerce package